cypriansakwa/zk-lessons-noir-psi-onchain/README.md

 ## ℹ️ Notes

 - All arithmetic is modulo the Noir circuit field prime.
-- Only y (the result) is public; W and x remain secret.
+- Only the expected intersection count and the public set are revealed; the private set remains secret.
 - For production, validate all inputs for expected ranges/types.
 - Make sure toolchain versions match for proof/verification compatibility.